The more you know about the plant and its healing properties the easier it is to find the right product for you.

 There are over 200 terpenes that can be found in cannabis, but a select few are particularly common.
 Each terpene has a distinctive aroma and unique set of medicinal benefits.
 In some cases, terpenes interact with cannabinoids, or each other, to enhance medicinal benefits.
 This is called the entourage effect.

 Pinene has a piney, herbal aroma.
 It is also found in pine trees, turpentine, dill, parsley, and basil.
-It contains medicinal properties that can help relieve inflammation, act as a bronchodilator, promote clarity, and may counter the short-term memory loss sometimes caused by THC.
 Note: High levels of myrcene found alongside pinene may offset feelings of clarity.

 Limonene has a sweet, citrus aroma.
 It is also found in citrus fruits, mint, juniper, and rosemary.
-It contains mood-elevating, stress relieving, antifungal, and antibacterial medicinal properties.
-It can also help improve absorption of other terpenes.
+It can help improve the absorption of other terpenes.

 Sources: The Medical Marijuana Dispensary by Laurie Wolf and Mary Wolf and Leafly.com